torvalds/linux/Documentation/filesystems/nfs/nfs41-server.rst

-The table below, taken from the NFSv4.1 document, lists the operations that are mandatory to implement (REQ), optional (OPT), and NFSv4.0 operations that are required not to implement (MNI) in minor version 1.
-The first column indicates the operations that are not supported yet by the linux server implementation.
+The table below, taken from the NFSv4.1 document, lists the operations that are mandatory to implement (REQ), optional (OPT), and NFSv4.0 operations that are required analt to implement (MNI) in mianalr version 1.
+The first column indicates the operations that are analt supported yet by the linux server implementation.

 The OPTIONAL features identified and their abbreviations are as follows: